HELP SAVE THE WORLD TODAY

 Why are primates big-brained?
 Researchers' answer is food for thought

-Brain size in primates is predicted by diet, an analysis by a team of anthropologists indicates.
-These results call into question “the social brain hypothesis,” which has posited that humans and other primates are big-brained due to factors pertaining to sociality.
+Brain size in primates is predicted by diet, an analysis by a team of NYU anthropologists indicates.
+Above, a chimpanzee eating fruit.
+Credit: James Higham Brain size in primates is predicted by diet, an analysis by a team of anthropologists indicates.
+These results call into question “the social brain hypothesis,”...

 Using Latin to analyse other languages